iamadi1709/Deep-Learning-for-Early-Detection-of-Depression-and-Anxiety/README.md

 Model.ipynb: 📊 Continuation into data exploration and modeling.

-PredictingDepressionSlides.pdf: 🎤 PDF version of our project presentation.
+Predicting_Early_Depression and_Anxiety.pdf: 🎤 PDF version of our project presentation.

 project_functions/: 🛠 Custom functions used across notebooks.